MinimSecure/unum-sdk/README-integrators.md

 ./build.sh MODEL=&lt;model&gt;

 You can also use:
-make - build all for the default model (read from ~/unum-v2-default-model) make unum - compile only unum component for the default model make unum.clean - clean unum component build files
+* make - build all for the default model (read from ~/unum-v2-default-model)
-Note: instead of unum it can be any other component available for the
+* make unum - compile only unum component for the default model
-      selected device model (for example "make MODEL=&lt;model&gt; curl")
+* make unum.clean - clean unum component build files

-Additinal variables that can be specified on the command line:
+* Note: instead of unum it can be any other component available for the selected device model (for example "make MODEL=&lt;model&gt; curl")

-AGENT_VERSION=#.#.#.# - version string (by default all the dev builds have
+Additional variables that can be specified on the command line:
-                        the last version segment set to 0) UNUM_DEBUG=1 - build debug version of the agent, by default a release version is built, the release captures no log_dbg() output and runs process monitor restarting the main process in case of unhandled failures.
+* AGENT_VERSION=#.#.#.# - version string (by default all the dev builds have the last version segment set to 0)
-ADD_TARGET=&lt;path&gt; - use this if the hardware kind files are not stored in
+* UNUM_DEBUG=1 - build debug version of the agent, by default a release version is built, the release captures no log_dbg() output and runs process monitor restarting the main process in case of unhandled failures.
-                    the open source repository (see below).
+* ADD_TARGET=&lt;path&gt; - use this if the hardware kind files are not stored in the open source repository (see below).

 The hardware kind/model files can be stored within the open source repository